 Deadline: February 19th

-Through the Institute of Food Technologists (IFT), M.S. students can receive the Feeding Tomorrow Graduate Scholarships for $1,000 to $5,000 each year to fund their full-time studies in biology, nutrition, food science, food technology, agriculture, consumer science, or food microbiology.
-Applicants must be student IFT members, not be graduating for at least 12 months, maintain a minimum GPA of 3.0, and be committed to the food science profession.
+The Institute of Food Technologists offers the Feeding Tomorrow Graduate Scholarships.
+These scholarships are for $1,000 to $5,000.
+They are awarded each year to fund full-time graduate students in food-related majors.
+Majors include food microbiology, nutrition, food science, and food technology.
+Other related majors include agriculture, consumer science, and biology.
+Applicants must be student IFT members.
+They must not be graduating for at least 12 months.
+They must maintain a minimum GPA of 3.0, and be committed to the food science profession.

 Contact